'Evil Genius 2: World Domination' debuts its first gameplay trailer

 During the PC Gaming Show developer Rebellion showcased its first gameplay footage for the upcoming Evil Genius 2: World Domination.

-The game is a sequel to the original from back in 2004 and is a management simulation game that places players in the shoes of an evil mastermind.
-Throughout the campaign players will be in control of their own evil lair as they build it from the ground-up while recruiting and managing minions.

-Evil Genius 2‘s gameplay trailer granted a first look at how the game will function with insights into the game’s base construction as well as showing the hiring of minions.
-Players will be able to improve their team through training and once skilled enough minions can be sent on missions and complete objectives for players.
+Evil Genius 2’s gameplay trailer provides a first look at how the management sim game will function, with insights into the game’s base construction as well as process of hiring minions.
+According to the trailer, players will be able to improve their team through training and once skilled enough minions can be sent on missions and complete objectives for players.

-Not only that, but players lairs can be infiltrated by secret agents.
-The gameplay trailer showcases the many ways you can defend your base with elaborate traps such as giant boxing gloves thrusting out of the wall.
+The gameplay trailer also reveals that players’ lairs can be infiltrated by secret agents.
+The clip showcases the many ways players can defend their base, including elaborate – and comical – traps such as giant boxing gloves thrusting out of the wall.

 There’s no specific release date for Evil Genius 2 yet, but Rebellion is aiming to release it sometime later this year on PC.